wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/4-master-data.md

 - Setup Vaccination site details and then associate the vaccinators to a site.

-- Create schedules and auto-create slots.
+- Create schedules and autocreate slots.

 - Record vaccination shipments.